SharePoint/sp-dev-docs/docs/design/designing-a-web-part-icon.md

 # Web part icons

 Web Part icons are designed to be simple, representative, and symbolic.
-Every icon is reduced to a minimalistic style to represent the essential attribute.
+Every icon is reduced to a minimalistic style to represent the most essential attributes.
 Icons will display in the toolbox within SharePoint pages and optionally in the store.

 ![Icon examples](../images/01_Icons_examples.png)

 ## Grid keyline shapes

-Web parts icons are displayed at 32x32 px.
+Web parts icons are displayed at 32x32 px but designed at 2x the size or 64x64px.
 Create icons at 100% to ensure pixels are accurate.

 ![Web part icon grid](../images/02_Icons_sizes.png)